 - For UK sellers that have UK eCommerce websites and sell to the EU, apply now in any EU member state for a MOSS registration number under the Non-Union MOSS scheme.
 You will be able to use this to report quarterly sales to EU27 states.

-- For EU sellers that have EU eCommerce websites, selling to the UK, you should apply now for a UK VAT number to report on a quarterly basis any sales to UK customers.
+- For EU sellers that have EU eCommerce websites, selling to the UK, you should apply now for a UK VAT number to report any sales to UK customers on a quarterly basis.
 There is no threshold for this.
 All UK sales must be immediately reported to the UK’S HMRC.

 - For US sellers with US eCommerce websites, if you are registered in the UK for your pan-EU electronic services, you can no longer be able to use that for EU or UK transaction reporting.
 You will need a new EU MOSS registration.
-For the UK, you will need a new UK VAT registration, too.
+You will also need a new UK VAT registration for the UK.

 DEFER DUTY PAYMENTS FOR UK SELLERS